75lb/command-line-usage/README.md

   }
 }
 ```
-If you want set specific column-layout options, pass an object with two properties: `options` and `data`.
+If you want set specific table-layout options, pass an object with two properties: `options` and `data`.
 ```js
 {
   description: {